genaim/TP2_2425/practicas/P1/enunciado_en.md

 ### The Controller

-The controller is implemented by s class `Controller`, and should be placed in the package `simulator.control`.
+The controller is implemented by a class `Controller`, and should be placed in the package `simulator.control`.
 It is responsible for